gtaylor/EVE-Market-Data-Relay/README.rst

 Core Principles
 ---------------

+* There should be no single point of failure.
+Every component of the architecture should be simple to make redundant using trusted volunteered machines.
-* The application must be able to accept an extremely large number of incoming market orders without performance degrading noticeably.
+* The application must be able to accept an extremely large number of incoming market orders without performance issues.
-* It must be very easy to scale the system.
+* It must be very easy to scale the system without restarts/reconfigs on the primary setup.
 * The broadcasting of the market data needs to happen in a "fan out" manner.
   In this way, we can keep adding additional subscribers without running into scalability issues.